 Free fighting games on Steam worth your time are surprisingly rare.
-After extensive research, we found exactly ten that deliver real depth, fair monetization, and active communities—no filler, no honorable mentions this time around.
+After extensive testing, we found ten that deliver real depth, fair monetization, and active communities—no filler, no padding.
 This guide covers 1v1 fighters, platform brawlers, and team-based arenas, ranking them on combat quality, character variety, and long-term support.
-If you want competitive duels, chaotic multiplayer brawls, or tactical team fights without opening your wallet, these are the only free options that truly deliver.
+If you want competitive duels, chaotic multiplayer brawls, or tactical team fights without opening your wallet, these are the strongest free options available right now.

 This article is part of our guide: Best Free Steam Games to Play Right Now